‘Avatar 2’ Release Date – What We Know So Far About The Sequels

 — Pret-a-Reporter (@pretareporter) May 1, 2018

-Some of the returning cast members to Avatar 2 include Sam Worthington as Jake Sully, Zoe Saldana as Neytiri.
+Some of the returning cast members to Avatar 2 include Sam Worthington as Jake Sully and Zoe Saldana as Neytiri.